aiven/aiven-docs/docs/products/kafka/concepts/tiered-storage-how-it-works.md

 ## Local vs. remote data retention

-When tiered storage is enabled, data produced to a topic is initially stored on the local disk of the Kafka broker.
+When tiered storage is enabled, data produced to a topic is initially stored on the local disk of the Apache Kafka broker.
 All but the active (open) segment is then asynchronously and orderly transferred to remote storage, regardless of the local retention settings.
 During periods of high data ingestion or transient errors, such as network connectivity issues, local storage might temporarily hold more data than specified by the local retention threshold.
 This continues until the remote tier is back online, at which